WBUR-FM: History

 WBUR first went on the air March 1, 1950, with studios and transmitter located at 84 Exeter Street in Boston.
 Initially, most of WBUR's staff were Boston University students, with the station broadcasting primarily classical, jazz and BU sporting events.
 In the early 1960s, the station moved from Exeter Street to the newly renovated School of Communications building at 640 Commonwealth Avenue.
 By the 1970s, WBUR began receiving funding from the Corporation For Public Broadcasting and became a "public radio station" with a professional staff.
 Volunteer BU students continued local programming on WTBU using unlicensed low-power carrier-current AM transmitters serving the BU residence halls.
 In 1997 the WBUR offices and studios moved to a new facility on the BU campus at 890 Commonwealth Avenue in Boston.

 During the 1970s and 1980s, the station had several jazz music and classical music programs.
 The disc jockeys demonstrated a broad knowledge of composers, performers, and the execution of jazz, demonstrating familiarity with such matters as improvisation and shared this with listeners.'
 Noteworthy jazz and classical disc jockeys included Dennis Boyer (classical: FM in the PM), Steve Elman (jazz: Spaces), Tony Cennamo (jazz: New Morning and subsequently, a night-time show), James Isaacs (jazz), and Jose Masso (Latin: Con Salsa).
 One exception to this was the expansion of overnight programming, most notably the 2-to-6 Shift hosted By Kevin Vandenbroek and Bob King.
-It lasted about 9 months when it was cancelled by the Station Manager Bonnie Cronin.
-This act lead to the Director of Programming Victor S. Wheatman to resign.
+It lasted about nine months when it was cancelled by the Station Manager Bonnie Cronin.
+This act led to the Director of Programming Victor S. Wheatman to resign.